A while ago, I wrote a blog post on How to Migrate from Hyper-V Virtual Switch to Logical Switch using System Center Virtual Machine Manager 2012 R2.

 Scenario 1 does NOT requires downtime, however, scenario 2 does!

-Microsoft listened to our feedback and in System Center Virtual Machine Manager 2016, the VMM team added this functionality so you can now convert any existing Hyper-V virtual switch to logical switch on the fly without any downtime for both scenarios described above.
+Microsoft listened to our feedback and starting with System Center 2016 Virtual Machine Manager and later, the VMM team added this functionality so you can now convert any existing Hyper-V virtual switch to logical switch on the fly without any downtime for both scenarios described above.

 This is very useful if you are adding an existing Hyper-V host or cluster into VMM and you need to leverage the logical switch capabilities.